Tfarcenim/ReplayMod/docs/content.md

 A normal **Path Preview**

 Using the `H` key, you can toggle a **visual representation** of your Camera Path.
-If enabled, you will see a **Red Line** in the World following the Camrea Path.
+If enabled, you will see a **Red Line** in the Level following the Camrea Path.

 The [Path Interpolation Setting](#replaying-paths-place-interpolation) is respected in this preview.